EGelphman97/KrazyGlue/README.md

 # KrazyGlue
-Python script to numerically solve the mean curvature equation in General Relativity.
+C++ extension of Python script to numerically solve the mean curvature equation in General relativity to establish an initial approximation to then evolve using mean curvature flow.
-Currently under development